aclary100-bit/keithley/Instrument_Examples/Series_2400_Graphical/2450-SMU/Measuring_IV_Characteristics_of_FETs/Load_and_Run_TSP_code_from_Python/README.md

 ## Code Walk Through

-The Defining file contains instrumnet commands orgainized into functions.
+The Defining file contains instrument commands orgainized into functions.
 When this file is run on the 2450, it loads the functions into runtime memory.
 The actual IV test will not be performed until you call your run_test() function.
 These functions are essentially your API for the task you need the 2450 to do.